 “FAIRsharing is very useful to researchers and curators as they can search through the platform to identify the appropriate repository or metadata standards.
 The indicators of use and maturity for each standard also provide essential service to scientific journals and funders who issue recommendations to authors and researchers regarding data deposition or reporting standards,” says Professor Susanna-Assunta Sansone, the FAIRsharing founder and leader of the Data Readiness Group at the Department of Engineering Science of the University of Oxford (https://sansonegroup.eng.ox.ac.uk).

-“FAIRsharing maintains an interrelated lists of standards and databases, recommended to user by a funder or a publisher.
-With the evolving landscape of research data, funders and publishers can review their recommendations over time, which gives them a valuable feedback when updating their policies,” says Peter McQuilton, FAIRsharing Project Coordinator.
+“FAIRsharing maintains an interrelated list of standards and databases, recommended to users by a funder or a publisher.
+With the evolving landscape of research data, funders and publishers can review their recommendations over time, which gives them valuable feedback when updating their policies,” says Peter McQuilton, FAIRsharing Project Coordinator.

 The mission of FAIRsharing is to support consumers of standards, databases, repositories and policies and increase their visibility and uptake by the research community.
 It brings together producers and consumers of standards, databases, repositories and data policies.
 The collaborative work continues with several initiatives to more accurately represent and track the current landscape, and improve the maturity indicators and FAIR metrics.